The Present (2014 film): Plot

 A 12-year-old boy plays a shooter video game in a darkened living room behind blinds, but is surprised when his mother arrives with a box, saying it contains a present for him.
 She then goes upstairs to answer a phone call.
 The boy opens the box, revealing an energetic young puppy.
 The boy's delight turns to disgust however, as he sees the puppy is missing most of his left front leg.
 He tosses the puppy away and continues playing his game.
 Unperturbed, the puppy finds a red rubber ball under a cabinet and walks up to the boy, carrying the rubber ball and inviting him to play.
 The boy does his best to ignore the puppy but is soon won over by his determination and spirit, in spite of himself.
 The boy shuts off the video game and decides to go outside to play fetch with his dog, where it is revealed that he walks with crutches, as his left leg has been amputated below the knee.

 Reception and legacy

 The short film was screened at 293 different film festivals and has won 81 accolades from all film festivals and has received critical acclaim.

-As a result, both Frey and Kranzler moved to the United States in October and have been hired at Walt Disney Animation Studios and Pixar respectively.
+As a result of the film's success, both Frey and Kranzler moved to the United States and were hired at Walt Disney Animation Studios and Pixar, respectively.
 Frey has worked on Disney films such as Zootopia and Moana, while Kranzler has worked on Pixar films such as Finding Dory, Cars 3 and Coco.